walchko/github-blog/source/blog/robotics/holonomic-robot/holonomic-robot.md

 is clearly equally optimized for both forward/backwards and left/right (
 $2 \sin(45)$ is 2.83 motors) movement.

-figref{fig:equivalent\_motors} tells us that no mater how the 4 motors are oriented in a realistic configuration, the robot will never have the equivalent use of all 4 motors.
+This tells us that no mater how the 4 motors are oriented in a realistic configuration, the robot will never have the equivalent use of all 4 motors.
 Movement in one direction or another can be optimized, but then a sacrifice is made in another direction.
 This